Data-Robusta/data-robusta/presentation_notes.md

 slide: Just price over time

-At first we tried several models using price, temperature, precipitation, production quantities to predict price.
+At first we tried several models using price, temperature, precipitation, and production quantities to predict price.
 We found that Colombian weather was a very poor predictor of their coffee price.
 We experimented with various transformations of weather data, including date-shifting and weighting them by regional production quantities.
-While neither of those ideas panned out directly, the latter did inform some improvements in our model.
+While neither of those ideas panned out directly (fix wording), the latter did inform some improvements in our model.
 Since we only had a regional breakdown of coffee production back to 2002, that model appeared to greatly improve our predictions, but we quickly realized this was due to limiting the time period, not the new aggregate weather variables.

 slide: improved model (old best model)